Lucas3oo/sonarlint-gradle-plugin/README.md

 ## Release notes
+### 1.0.0-beta.11
+Fix formating of the description.
+Sonarlint only offers HTML based description and it renders nice the Github action but not so nice in the Security tab.

 ### 1.0.0-beta.10
 Adding support for reports in Static Analysis Results Interchange Format (SARIF) format by OASIS.
 See https://sarifweb.azurewebsites.net.
 This means that a standard format is used for reporting static code analysis findings.
 Github actions, Azure DevOps and AWS CodeCatalyst are supporting this format.